rhine-team/RHINE-Prototype/offlineAuth/README.md

 ## How to conduct a test run
 This section explains how to conduct a toy example of the offline authentication prototype using one logger and one aggregator.
 Note that key generation can be skipped if one wants to use the provided example keys.

+### TODO
+Explain how to get fpki repo: replace directive and git clone... create mysql db
+Also explain mysql setup: remove root pw and sudo priv

 ### Create keys and certificates
 Each of our component needs a key pair, using either RSA+SHA256 or Ed25519 for signing.
 Create key pairs for the logger, aggregator, ca and parent using the keyManager: